tagadanar/eu4_tagadamod/README.md

 - AE distance base 0.75 => 0.25 (should increase ae with far away country)
 - AE from gaining a province with threat (no war) 1 => 0.75
 - peace cost for releasing a nation 1 => 0.75

-### rebels

-- rebels from 1 to 2% moral per tech lvl
-- rebels from 0.03 to 0.05 size per tech lvl
-- rebels artillery 0.15 to 0.25 when above tech lvl16

 ### multiplayer QOL